 2. Kona Keiki Ponds – This is another gathering spot for families with small children, especially when West Hawaii beaches are closed due to high surf.
 The ponds are located behind the public swimming pool near downtown Kona.
 Look for where the foot ball field is behind the community pool and park there and walk across the field and find the path that leads to the beach.
 You can see in the photo I pulled from Google maps, that this hidden beach is in front of a variety of vacation homes.
 Kids love to float around here with their toys and there is plenty of exploring to do here.

-3 I personally love to play in the tidepools at the Old Kona Airport and so did my kids growing up.
+3. Tidepools at Old Airport -I personally love to play in the tidepools at the Old Kona Airport and so did my kids growing up.
 Park near the first yellow gate and see the lone palm tree and there are great tide pools on either side of that palm tree.
 And yes, they are deep enough to get a good soak and kids can see the minnows, shrimp and shells there, too.
 Bring an umbrella as there is no shade except for that one palm tree.
 Check the tide schedule, too.
 Best time is more than half way past low tide on its way to high tide.

 MORE: Kahaluu’ Beach in Keauhou is great for kids to learn how to snorkel and play at the waters edge easily.
 (That is where my baby/toddler played–now he’s 13 and never fell on the lava and cut himself!)
 Lots of turtles there to show the kids, too.